+Identified Need:

+- Several states have a program dedicated to older drivers and medically at-risk drivers; currently, Washington has no such program. - Creating a program within the DOL can help establish better resources for these drivers to help lower individual risk of crashes while helping to maintain independence for as long as possible.

+Participants:

+Participants should include DOL and potentially the Washington Traffic Safety Commission.

+• Program Tasks:

-- Identified Need: - Several states have a program dedicated to older drivers and medically at-risk drivers; currently, Washington has no such program. - Creating a program within the DOL can help establish better resources for these drivers to help lower individual risk of crashes while helping to maintain independence for as long as possible. - Participants: - Participants should include DOL and potentially the Washington Traffic Safety Commission. - Program Tasks: - DOL should improve its website for older and medically at-risk drivers. - DOL should develop planning tools and resource guides for aging out of driving. - DOL should develop an aging-out-of-driving awareness campaign. - DOL should work with organizations representing older populations for development and outreach, such as Senior Centers, AARP, and others. - \circ $\,$ DOL should evaluate the expanded use of licensing restrictions. - Costs: - Funding for 1 FTE individual to develop and administer the program should be provided. - Additional funding for website improvement, development of resource guides, and outreach for older drivers should be provided. - Additional funding should be provided to evaluate program activities and license restrictions expansion.
+- o DOL should improve its website for older and medically at-risk drivers. - DOL should develop planning tools and resource guides for aging out of driving. - o DOL should develop an aging-out-of-driving awareness campaign. - DOL should work with organizations representing older populations for development and outreach, such as Senior Centers, AARP, and others. - o DOL should evaluate the expanded use of licensing restrictions.